mrminhaz87/Railway-IT-OT-Demo/attack/OT_attack_case1_falseCmdInjection.md

-# OT Cyber Attack on PLC [Study case 01] : False Data / Cmd Injection Attack Case
+# OT Cyber Attack Demo on PLC [Case Study 01] : False Data / Cmd Injection Attack Case

-**Project Design Purpose** : We want to create some demo / study case to use the Railway[Metro] IT/OT System Cyber Security Test Platform, the Red Team C2 System and the Modbus false data injector program to demo how a hacker launch an OT(operational technology) Cyber Attack on railway train control PLC (Programmable logic controller) which may caused the trains collision accident.
-This attack cases is proposed as one of the attack demo cases in the Cross Sword 2023 Test-Run.
+**Project Design Purpose** : The objective of this case study is to develop a demonstration and workshop utilizing the Railway (Metro) IT/OT System Cyber Security Test Platform, the Red Team Command and Control (C2) System, and the Modbus false data injector program.
+Our aim is to showcase how a hacker (red team member) could potentially launch an Operational Technology (OT) Cyber Attack on the programmable logic controllers (PLCs) governing railway train control, with the potential consequence of causing a collision accident between two trains.
+This particular attack scenario is proposed as one of the demonstration cases for the Cross Sword 2023 Test-Run, providing a realistic and controlled environment to assess the cybersecurity resilience of the railway infrastructure.

 **Attacker Vector** :  Modbus False Data / Command Injection

-Important : The demonstrated attack case is used for education and training for any level of IT-OT cyber security ICS course, don't apply it on any real world system.
+> Important : The demonstrated attack case is used for education and training for different level of IT-OT cyber security ICS course, please don't apply it on any real world system.

 [TOC]